 MYOS tournament Deck lists

-These MYOS Magic: the Gathering Deck lists of the Friday, May 29 MYOS #mag Trial were updated by Eldariel.
+These MYOS Magic: the Gathering Deck lists of the Monday, December 31 MYOS MWS Trial were updated by derflippi.

 Go back to our Magic: the Gathering Decks Index

 See all Magic: the Gathering Decks from this tournament

 2nd and booo to combo decks